JovianX/Service-Hub/README.md

 JovianX **Service Hub** is a tool to create and manage a Self-Service deployments for softawre stacks using Kubernetes and Helm (used by Platform Engineers).

 # Use Cases
-- **Developmnet enviromnets for developers** via self-service UI/CLI/IDE to accelerate the developmnet cylce.
+- **Developmnet enviromnets for developers** via self-service UI/CLI/IDE to accelerate and shorten the developmnet cylce.
 - **Testing and review envriomnents** to allow non-developer stackholders (Product Management, Sales, Support) to review developmnet progress early in the dev cycle.

 # 🦄 Features: